hazelcast/hazelcast/site/docs/operations/cluster-sizing.md

   data.
 See the [Hazelcast IMDG Deployment and Operations Guide](https://hazelcast.com/resources/hazelcast-deployment-operations-guide/)
   .

+> Hazelcast IMDG offers lite members to prevent the memory usage on these members.
+Lite members do not own any partitions, but they can access partitions that are owned by other members in the cluster.
+If there is no specific advantage of using non-homogeneous cluster members, we do not recommend using lite members as they increase network calls and thus increase the latency.

 ### Network

 Jet uses the network internally to shuffle data and to replicate the